 NATURE KIDS/JÓVENES de la NATURALEZA

 Nature Kids/Jóvenes de la Naturaleza began as a five-year, $10 million collective impact project led by Thorne to provide pre-k to high school, backyard to backcountry, and family integrated environmental education and outdoor recreation programming to underserved youth in Lafayette.
-Thorne, along with other local government and community-based organizations, is now leading an effort to expand and adapt this model to additional communities, beginning with the City of Boulder in 2021.
+Thorne, along with other local government and community-based organizations, has expanded this model to the City of Boulder and is now leading an effort to expand and adapt this model for additional communities.
 Nature Kids is a key component of Thorne’s Nature For All initiative.

 NATURE KIDS/JÓVENES de la NATURALEZA LAFAYETTE (NKJN)